 Forecasting Stock Returns with Model Uncertainty and Parameter Instability

-We compare sophisticated models of forecasting stock returns that accommodate model uncertainty, including the new weighted-average least squares (WALS) technique.
-When estimated traditionally, our results confirm that the performance-based combination of individual predictors is superior.
-However, sophisticated models (especially WALS) improve dramatically once we combine them with the historical average and take parameter instability into account.
-Combining WALS with the historical average, for example, results in a statistically significant monthly out-of-sample R2 of 1.15% and annual utility gains of 2.55%.
-We obtain similar gains for predicting factor portfolios and macro economic conditions.
+We compare several representative sophisticated model averaging and variable selection techniques of forecasting stock returns.
+When estimated traditionally, our results confirm that the simple combination of individual predictors is superior.
+However, sophisticated models improve dramatically once we combine them with the historical average and take parameter instability into account.
+An equal weighted combination of the historical average with the standard multivariate predictive regression estimated using the average windows method, for example, achieves a statistically significant monthly out-of-sample R2 of 1.10% and annual utility gains of 2.34%.
+We obtain similar gains for predicting future macro economic conditions.

 JEL Classification: G17, G12, G02, C58